ami-iit/bipedal-locomotion-framework/examples/MANN/README.md

 # 🤖 MANN

-This tutorial aims to give the user a receipt that can be followed to use the `MANNAutoregressive` and `MANNTrajectoryGenerator` classes to generate a trajectory for the `ergoCub` robot.
+This tutorial aims to give the user a receipt that can be followed to use the `MANNAutoregressive` and `MANNTrajectoryGenerator` or the `velMANNAutoregressive` and `velMANNTrajectoryGenerator` classes to generate a trajectory for the `ergoCub` robot.

 The tutorial requires the following Python package installed:
 - `bipedal_locomotion_framework` to use MANN network;